joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Homework may be turned in late, up to the day of the final exam.
 Late work is penalized.
 The maximum grade for late work is 60%.

+## Test dates

+- Midterm: October 2

+- Final exam: December 8, 1-3pm

+See the [calendar](/lecture/calendar.html) for more dates.

 ## Honor code